On Partition Remembrance Day, PM Modi reiterates government's commitment to protect unity and brotherhood - ExBulletin

 The Home Minister added, “Only a nation that remembers its history can build its future and emerge as a powerful entity.
 The celebration of this day is a fundamental exercise in the process of nation building under the leadership of Prime Minister Shri Narendra Modi Ji.”

-Prime Minister Narendra Modi had announced in 2021 that August 14 would be observed every year as 'Vibhajan Vibhishika Smriti Diwas' or Partition Horrors Remembrance Day, in memory of those who lost their lives during the Partition.
+Earlier in 2021, Prime Minister Narendra Modi had announced that August 14 would be observed every year as 'Vibhajan Vibhishika Smriti Diwas' or Partition Horrors Remembrance Day, in memory of those who lost their lives during the Partition.

 The suffering caused by Partition can never be forgotten.
 Millions of our brothers and sisters were displaced and many lost their lives due to senseless hatred and violence.
 In memory of the struggles and sacrifices of our people, August 14 will be observed as Partition Horrors Remembrance Day, Prime Minister Modi had said in a tweet in 2021.